Sslaxx/Godot_Sonic_Engine/Docs/Design/Overview.md

 # Godot Sonic Engine
 ## Sonic-feeling 2D platformer engine
 ### Stuart \"Sslaxx\" Moore
-#### 27^th^ November 2018
+#### 27th November 2018

 ## Game Analysis

-This isn\'t a game; it\'s an engine on which to build games from.
+This isn\'t a game; it\'s an engine/framework on which to build games from.
 By design, games that are Sonic-like.
-It is intended to allow at the very least play as a Sonic-type character through multiple 2D levels.
+It is intended to allow at the very least play as a Sonic-type game through multiple 2D levels.

 ## Mission Statement